 They won’t perform the surgery if you have a fever on the morning of surgery.
 (I was paranoid that I was going to come down with a cold or something!)

-The EKG is not as bad as it sounds… you’re fully clothed, and they simply put some sticky tabs on your legs, your chest, your back, and your arms.
+The EKG is not as bad as it sounds.
+You’re fully clothed, and they simply put some sticky tabs on your legs, your chest, your back, and your arms.
 You lie quietly for about 30 seconds, and the machine measures your heart rate & breathing patterns.
-It’s not the same as an Echocardiogram — I had one of those (specifically, a TTE) before.
+It’s not the same as an Echocardiogram — I had one of those before (specifically, a TTE).

 You can’t wear any of your own metal into surgery, but you can wear plenty of theirs.
 Not only did one of my wristbands that identified my blood type have a full metal clasp, but when I got home, I found a heart-monitor plug still attached to the back left side of my chest area — it was one of those with a metal node.
 (TIP: Goo Gone makes removing them a cinch!)